hteumeuleu/caniemail/_features/html-style.md

     "1": "Partial.
 Not supported inside the `<body>`.", "2": "Partial.
 Not supported with non Google accounts.", "3": "Buggy.
-The first `<head>` in the HTML is removed, so `<style>` elements need to be in a second `<head>` element.", "4": "Buggy. `<style>` elements need to be declared before their rules are used.", }
+The first `<head>` in the HTML is removed, so `<style>` elements need to be in a second `<head>` element.", "4": "Buggy. `<style>` elements need to be declared before their rules are used."
+}
 ---